yocksers/EmbyIcons/README.md

 | **Log Folder Path**           | Directory where plugin logs are saved.                                                            |

 > **Important:**
-> _Please restart the Emby Server after changing plugin settings for changes to take effect!_
->
 > _Icons must me named "eng.png" for audio tracks and "srt.eng.png" for subtitles, please eng with the language code you want._

 ---